 More than just writing simply

 Easy Language (Leichte Sprache) is not simplified German.
-And it is not the same as “writing plainly”.
-Easy Language follows a recognised set of rules with specific requirements for sentence length, word choice, syntax and layout.
-Since 2011, BITV 2.0 has required federal authorities to provide explanations in Easy Language on their websites – on the home page and in the accessibility statement.
-The Accessibility Strengthening Act (in force since June 2025) does not mandate Easy Language, but understandable communication is becoming a prerequisite for accessibility.
+And it is not the same as “writing plainly.”
+Easy Language follows recognized rules with specific requirements for sentence length, word choice, syntax and layout.
+Since 2011, BITV 2.0 has required federal public bodies to provide explanations in Easy Language on their websites.
+The Accessibility Strengthening Act (in effect since June 28, 2025) does not mandate Easy Language, but understandable, well-structured information has become more important for many covered offers.

 The rules: what makes Easy Language

-There is no single “Easy Language book”.
-The rules come from two sources: the Netzwerk Leichte Sprache (updated May 2025) and DIN SPEC 33429 (March 2025), the first technical specification for Easy Language at all.
+There is no single “Easy Language book.”
+Important foundations include the Netzwerk Leichte Sprache rulebook and DIN SPEC 33429 (March 2025), a technical specification for Easy Language.
 The two agree on the core points:

 - Short sentences.
 One sentence contains one statement.
 Subordinate clauses are avoided or broken out into separate sentences.